ariellinfy/vegetarian-with-you/README.md

 ## About

 Vegetarian With You is a restaurant review website that allows users to discover and share amazing vegan restaurants, visit experiences and opinions.
-All authenticated users are welcome to create and enhance public restaurants, write, update or delete their own reviews, vote helpful reviews and/or report harmful reviews.
+All authenticated users are welcome to create and enhance public restaurants; write, update or delete their own reviews; vote helpful reviews and/or report problematic reviews.
 The user account also enables several management functionalities: update profile, update/delete avatar, edit email, reset password and delete account.

 ## Resource